Femijay-code/linux-cybersecurity-projects/README.md

 # 🐧 Linux cybersecurity Projects

-This repository contains practical Linux-based security monitoring and detection projects focused on Blue Team skills.
+This repository contains practical Linux-based security monitoring and detection projects.
 Projects are grouped by tools and objectives such as auditd monitoring, log analysis, and host-based intrusion detection.

 ---